 She did better in torts than all but one person in a room full of students born and raised in the United States.

-Now, she is off to a Vault Top 10 law firm in New York for the summer.
-(Actually, it is a Vault Top 5 firm, but who’s counting?)
+She went to a Vault Top 10 law firm in New York.
+(Actually, Vault Top 5 firm, but who’s counting?)

-D. was prepared, and excelled despite not being a native English spaker.
+D. was prepared, and excelled despite not being a native English speaker.

 So, why is law school like this?